-Here is the complete 2020 Georgia football schedule, including opponents, results and players to watch.
+Here was the complete 2020 Georgia football schedule, including opponents, results and players to watch.

 2020 Georgia football schedule: Dates, times, opponents, results